alstepan/openai-websocket-chat/README.md

 $ python test/test_client.py
 ```

-Client is also configurable, use `--help` option to see available option
+Client is also configurable, use `--help` option to see available option\
+Client plays audio using sounddevice librady.

 ## Running html/javasctip client